Nejc Gradišar

-Nejc Gradišar (born 6 August 2002) is a Slovenian professional footballer who plays as a striker for Egyptian Premier League club Al Ahly.
+Nejc Gradišar (born 6 August 2002) is a Slovenian professional footballer who plays as a striker for Egyptian Premier League club Ceramica Cleopatra, on loan from Al Ahly.

 Club career

 Gradišar was born in Piran and grew up in Škofljica.
 He made his Slovenian First League debut for Bravo in July 2020 in a match against Triglav Kranj.
 In summer 2022, after not being offered a new contract with Bravo, Gradišar signed permanently for Rogaška until 30 June 2025.

 On 6 February 2024, Gradišar signed for Hungarian club Fehérvár.
 He made his league debut the next day in a 2–1 victory against Kisvárda, where he also scored his first goal.
 He also scored in a 2–1 victory against Diósgyőri in the second round of the 2024–25 Magyar Kupa.

 On 24 January 2025, Gradišar signed for Al Ahly, becoming the first Slovenian to play for the Egyptian club.
 On 26 January, he made his league debut against cross-city rivals Pyramids, also scoring the final goal of the match in a 2–2 draw.
 On 22 February, Gradišar provided an assist to Achraf Bencharki in a 1–1 draw against Zamalek in his first Cairo derby match.